varunneal/day-one-calendar/README.md

 After installing and enabling this plugin, the calendar view will be on the right side panel.

-If you close it, you can open the calendar at any time via the Command Palette.
+If you close it, you can re-open the calendar via the Command Palette ("Open calendar").

 This plugin is _not_ built to be compatible with any other calendar or journaling plugins.
 I recommend you disable or uninstall any before testing this plugin.